meleu/tdd-ruby/objects-methods-and-integers.md

 # Objects, Methods and Integers

-Ruby is an Object-Oriented Programming (OOP) language.
-In Ruby (almost) everything we interact with is an object.
+In Ruby everything we interact with is an object.
 That includes basic data types like numbers, strings and even `nil`.
 Every value in Ruby has an underlying object representation and can be manipulated with methods.

 Ruby is also known to be "weakly typed", which means that type checking is not strictly enforced.
 This feature allows variables to change types dynamically at runtime.
 Example: